HewlettPackard/dlcookbook-dlbs/README.md

    There are several ways to get Docker images.
 Read [here](/docker/pull_build_images.md?id=buildpull-docker-images) about various options.

 ## Quick start
-Assuming TensorFlow is installed and CUDA enabled GPU is present, execute the following commands to run simple experiment with ResNet50 model:
+Assuming TensorFlow is installed and CUDA enabled GPU is present, execute the following commands to run simple experiment with ResNet50 model (if you do not have GPUs, see below):
 ```bash
 # Go to DLBS home folder
 cd dlbs